Skip to content

 Before: 15-minute waits, frequent queue abandonment, and widespread spice errors.

-After (Validated Prototype)
+After (Validated Class Prototype)

 The final prototype delivers the speed of a fast-casual chain with the accuracy regulars demand.
+This was a class project with guerrilla testing at the truck, not a shipped product.

 Looking back